 Now let the brownies cool completely, then cut them into pieces and enjoy.

-Recipe tips:
+Top tips:

-- Do not over mix the batter once the flour and cocoa powder has been added.
+- Do not over mix the batter once the flour and cocoa powder have been added.
 Over mixing traps more air creating a lighter less fudgy brownie (over mixing will make these more cakey rather than fudgy).

 - Use room temperate eggs for best results.